ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 @ropensci-review-bot add @maelle to reviewers
 ```

 Feeling inspired?
+Maybe you run a submission process (of papers, software, conference abstracts) that is handled in GitHub issue (or pull request) threads (or could be moved there)?

-Maybe you could benefit from the same toolset as us: a GitHub "bot" account performing actions orchestrated by a **Ruby app deployed on a cloud platform**.
+In that case, maybe you could benefit from the same toolset as us: a GitHub "bot" account performing actions orchestrated by a **Ruby app deployed on a cloud platform**.

 We shall explain how to assess whether that app framework, the **editorial bot generator Buffy**, might be right for you.
 We detail the steps involved in setting Buffy up for your own needs.